 Visit the United States Department of Labor to view a complete SIC list.

-Our team at eMerchantBroker understands the importance of getting electronic payment processing operational for your prepaid calling card business.
+Our High Risk Affiliate teams understands the importance of getting electronic payment processing operational for your Prepaid Calling Card Account business.
 We can find the perfect merchant account for your business.
 If you can manage your chargebacks and disputes efficiently to maintain a rate under 3% on your electronic transactions we can get your merchant account set up in as little as 3 days.

 Other Articles About High Risk Merchant Accounts